 The evidence has shown that even most professional investors can’t pick winners that beat the market over 10+ years, much less the average retail investor like you and me.
 On the 50th birthday of the S&P 500 index, only 86 of the original 500 companies remained.
 Blindfolded monkeys randomly throwing darts for stock picks have beaten top hedge fund managers not just once, but consistently.
+Most stocks underperform the market; only a select few drive massive returns.
 A little speculation/picking is fine to keep things fun, just don’t do it with the bulk of your portfolio.
-This is why broad index funds are recommended so often.

 Such is the beauty of index funds.
-They allow you to immediately access broad diversification, thereby lowering portfolio volatility and risk, avoiding high fees that erode returns, eliminating single company risk and sector risk, and guaranteeing market returns.
+You get exposure to the success of any sector and any stock at any given time in a market index fund, while eliminating sector risk and single company risk.
+They’re also self-cleansing in that growing companies rise within the fund and bad companies drop off.
+They allow you to immediately access broad diversification, thereby lowering portfolio volatility and risk, avoiding high fees that erode returns, and guaranteeing market returns.
 This is especially important for young and/or beginner investors.
 Simplicity is also an important benefit of index funds, as complexity can add unnecessary time, effort, and headache.

 Index funds allow you to sit back, relax, and be hands-off in your investing journey.
 You have full transparency knowing exactly what you’re invested in at all times, whereas actively managed funds only disclose holdings once quarterly.
 Thankfully, people are wisening up to these facts, and index investing is rapidly growing in popularity.
 Gone are the days when average investors were forced to pay high fees to managers and advisors.